Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Introduction

 \section{Introduction}

-\gls{eml}\cite{banzhaf2023handbook, zhang2011evolutionary, telikani2021evolutionary, mirjalili2019evolutionary} is a field that has attracted the attention of researchers due to its ability to produce unexpected \gls{ml} models that solve a given problem.
+\gls{eml}\cite{banzhaf2023handbook, zhang2011evolutionary, telikani2021evolutionary, mirjalili2019evolutionary} is a field that has attracted the attention of researchers due to its ability to produce competitive, and often unexpected, \gls{ml} models that solve a given problem.
 This ability comes from the fact that \gls{eml} algorithms are stochastic and, therefore, able to promote the emergence of robust solutions under noisy conditions.
+Additionally, since they don't rely on human-made solutions, they may find unexpected ones.
 As the field evolves, recent developments have demonstrated competitive or superior performance compared to traditional methods, particularly in terms of generalisation, adaptability, interpretability and efficiency.

 In parallel, the use of the \gls{ssl} paradigm has become widespread due to its ability to use unlabelled data to learn representations, which is particularly useful given that the process of data labelling is a task that can be tedious, time-consuming, and prone to errors.
 Within the text domain, BERT~\cite{kenton2019bert} set new records in several benchmarks by pretraining the model without labels.
 This success promoted the research in designing pretext tasks with similar impact in computer vision~\cite{tomasev2022pushing}, audio~\cite{chung2021w2v}, video~\cite{wang2023videomae}, or in multimodal scenarios~\cite{hager2023best}.